The English Research Centre

 Research Seminar

-The English Research Seminar meets six times a year, providing a space for staff, research students and invited speakers to share their research in a supportive and engaged environment.
-Our visitors over the last few years have included Robert Hampson (Royal Holloway), Adrian Howe (Griffith University, Australia), Felicity Deamer (Edinburgh), Jo Angouri (Warwick), Mamta Sagar (Shristi Institute, Bengaluru, India), Petra Rau (UEA), Andrew van der Vlies (Adelaide), Sanja Nivesjö (Uppsala University, Sweden), Alec Finlay (poet), Simon Kovesi (Oxford Brookes), Kaye Mitchell (Manchester), Jenn Ashworth (Lancaster), Sindiswa Busuku (University of Cape Town).
+The English Research Seminar has been running continuously for around 15 years and meets seven times annually (including the annual research day), providing a space for staff, research students and invited speakers to share their research in a supportive and engaged environment.
+Our guests over the years have included: Robert Hampson (Royal Holloway), Adrian Howe (Griffith University, Australia), Felicity Deamer (Edinburgh), Jo Angouri (Warwick), Mamta Sagar (Shristi Institute, Bengaluru, India), Petra Rau (UEA), Andrew van der Vlies (Adelaide), Sanja Nivesjö (Uppsala University, Sweden), Alec Finlay (poet), Simon Kovesi (Oxford Brookes), Kaye Mitchell (Manchester), Jenn Ashworth (Lancaster), Sindiswa Busuku (University of Cape Town), Jackie Haynes (Cumbria), Joseph Darlington (Futureworks), Chris Vardy (Manchester), Heena Hussain (Manchester), Stephen O’Neill (Trinity College Dublin), Éadaoin Agnew (Kingston), Barbara Barrow (University of Lund, Sweden).

 If you are interested in attending the series as a researcher or member of the public, please contact Scott Thurston using the details below.
 You can view announcements of upcoming events on our news and events blog using the Menu above.